Spaceface16518/rust-tiny-markdown-compiler-tutorial/tutorial.md

 ```

 To save space, that's how I'll be compiling, building, and running the code as
-we make changes to it--so don't panic when you see the `-q` flag.
+we make changes to it—so don't panic when you see the `-q` flag.

 Let's go ahead and replace the Hello World line in the main function body with
 a call to `usage()`: